shakyShane/laravel4-backbone-marionette/readme.md

 ##Laravel 4, Backbone, Marionette, Jasmine, Karma & Sass Boilerplate

-This boilerplate sets up the front-end stuff for a Backbone App, follow this guide and pretty soon you'll be up and running.
+This boilerplate sets up the front-end stuff for a Backbone/Marionette App.

 ##Features
 1. Uses Grunt for task management.